-Unlike the evidence available to the North Carolina General Assembly, it is also significant that there was no strong basis in evidence to support Alabama's policy on super majority racial percentages for VRA districts.
+It is also significant that there was no strong basis in evidence to support Alabama's policy on racial percentages for VRA districts.
 The only district fully discussed by the parties and the Supreme Court (Alabama Senate District 26) was reestablished in 2012 with a super-majority in excess of 70%.
 As noted by the Supreme Court, nothing in the legislative record indicated why the ability of blacks to elect their preferred candidate of choice would be diminished if Alabama had created Senate District 26 with a BVAP of 65%.
 Alabama, 135 S. Ct. at 1273.

 Finally, the average BVAP in Alabama's 2012 legislative districts exceeded 60%.
-The average BVAP for the challenged North Carolina VRA districts was in the low 50% range.
+The average TBVAP for the challenged North Carolina VRA districts was in the low 50% range.
 Dickson, 367 N.C. at 564, 766 S.E.2d at 254.
-While each district must be evaluated on its own merit, the average percentage of North Carolina districts as compared to Alabama districts is proof that compliance with Stephenson and the Strickland benchmark were the criteria followed by the General Assembly, as opposed to Alabama's strategy of enacting districts with super-majorities of African-American voters.
+While each district must be evaluated on its own merit, the average percentage of North Carolina districts as compared to Alabama districts is proof that compliance with the Strickland benchmark was the criterion followed by the General Assembly, as opposed to Alabama's strategy of packing districts with super-majorities of African-American voters.